schmidt-software/HomelabOS/docs/setup/tinc.md

 ## Setup

-Edit the `host_vars/tincserver` file with your server's IP and ssh username.
+First you need a cloud server through a provider such as AWS or Digital Ocean.

+Copy the `group_vars/tinc` file to `host_vars/tincserver`.
+Fill out all the required fields.

-This user should have passwordless SSH and Sudo just like the HomelabOS server.
+The ansible ssh user should have passwordless SSH and Sudo just like the HomelabOS server.

 Now run `make update` as normal, and HomelabOS will take care of everything else.

-Now point your domain name to your cloud server's IP address, and everything should be happy!
+Now point your domain name to your cloud server's IP address rather than your home IP address, and everything should be happy!

-A domain configured with a `A` type DNS record of `*.yourdomain.com` pointed at your server's IP address.
-(This is optional because you can use Tor to access your services without registering a domain.
-For best support from 3rd party clients an actual domain is highly recommended.
-Also certain services do not work through TOR at the moment.)
-Note you can hang this off a subdomain as well, so `*.homelab.yourdomain.com` will work as well.